-Material: Information about the software and relevant mathematical background is in the following two files: Primer2013.nb and Programing2013.nb, both located in the directory K:\Math\Curgus\307\2013\.
+Material: Information about the software and relevant mathematical background is in the file Primer2014.nb located in the directory K:\Math\Curgus\307\2014\.

 Homework: This is a heavy homework load class.
 Expect to spend many hours per week working on the assigned problems.
 This is not just about learning a programming language.
 In fact, I consider Mathematica to be a tool that enables you to work on meaningful mathematical problems.
 The nature of any meaningful problem is that it encompasses certain level of uncertainty.
 And the beauty of it is that with certain amount effort this uncertainty can be overcome.
 This takes time, but without the effort one can not develop higher-order thinking skills: critical and creative thinking, ability to analyze, conjecture, synthesize, evaluate, ...